Consider the following examples:-

 When Columbia was destroyed, NASA conducted an exhaustive investigation to realize that the loss of a piece of foam insulation triggered such an explosion.
 This was overlooked a year before when the space shuttle Atlantis was launched.
 What was the reason?
 The Atlantis mission was a success, and Columbia was a catastrophe.

-Organizations that stigmatize failure may run the risk of jeopardising future organizational improvement.
-Because major breakthroughs depend on failures.
+Organizations that stigmatize failure may run the risk of jeopardising future organizational improvement because major breakthroughs depend on them.

 Research shows that knowledge gleaned from failure is retained longer and at a far better rate, almost 89% of the learning from failures while only 34% from successful events.